cadeinc/cadeinc.github.io/McCune-Award.md

 Presented at CADE-28, the 28th International Conference on Automated Deduction.

 Pascal Fontaine<br/>
-On behalf of the 2020 Bill McCune PhD Award Committee (Pascal Fontaine (chair), Nikolaj Bjorner, Carsten Fuhs, Cezary Kaliszyk, Claudia Nalon, Giles Reger, Giselle Reis, Andy Reynolds, and Uwe Waldmann)
+On behalf of the 2020 Bill McCune PhD Award Committee<br/>
+Pascal Fontaine (chair), Nikolaj Bjorner, Carsten Fuhs, Cezary Kaliszyk, Claudia Nalon, Giles Reger, Giselle Reis, Andy Reynolds, and Uwe Waldmann

 An honorary mention is given to